autimo/demo-yvr-devops-genai/README.md

-# Demo YVR DevOps GenAI Project
+# AWS Error Reporting with GenAI

 Welcome to the Demo YVR DevOps GenAI Project!